simonhw/middle-earth-champion/README.md

 - [Creating Your First README - Kera Cudmore](https://github.com/kera-cudmore/readme-examples)

 ## To-do List
-- spell check readme
+- read through the readme
-- spell check code
-- CI linter the code
+- CI linter the code after any new changes